BBoutet1/project2_daily-carpool/README.md

 ## Futur developments

-- The addresses should be validated at the registration.
+- The addresses should be validated at the registration step.
 No registration should be allowed with incorrect addresses
 - Detoured route distance, time and differences have to be calculated when signing in for each option to allow user to directly select the best choice.
-Available options offered should be limited to the best ones in term of detour cost (time and distance differences).
+- Available companion options offered should be limited to the best ones in term of detour cost (time and distance differences).
+- The destination arrival time and direction as additional filters to match passengers and drivers
 - Errors must be handled.
-- Thinking about to include the food delivery.
+- Thinking about to include the food delivery usind detoured driver routes.

 ## Licence